ietf-wg-cellar/matroska-specification/chapters.md

 The `EditionFlagOrdered Flag` is a significant feature.

-If the `EditionFlagOrdered Flag` is set to `false`, "Matroska Simple-Chapters" are used and only the `ChapterTimeStart` of a chapter is used as chapter mark to jump to the predefined point in the time line.
+If the `EditionFlagOrdered Flag` is set to `false`, "Matroska Simple-Chapters" are used and only the `ChapterTimeStart` of a chapter is used as chapter mark to jump to the predefined point in the timeline.
-Many chapter elements like `ChapterTimeEnd` or `ChapterSegmentUID` SHOULD be now ignored by the playback application.
+Some chapter elements must be now ignored by the playback application.
 All these elements are now informational only.

 If the `EditionFlagOrdered Flag` is set to `true`, the "Matroska Ordered-Chapters" feature is activated.
-A playback application must now also read the `ChapterTimeEnd Element`, and a new virtual time line is used.
+A playback application must now also read the `ChapterTimeEnd Element`, and a new virtual timeline is used.

 The following list shows the different usage of `Chapter Elements` between an ordered and non-ordered `Edition`.